dansmyers/AI/README.md

 ### Assignments
 Your grade will be based on the following things:

 1. A set of **regular assignments**, about five during the semester.
-These will focus on a combination of Java programs and short answer questions from the textbook.

 2. **Challenge problems**, three in total, which are somewhat more complex than the regular homework questions and require you to stretch a little bit.